antstackio/shelbysam/README.md

 ![ShelbySAM build](images/build.png)

-The build process constructs the template file.
+The build command constructs the `template.yaml` from the references available in `shelbysam.yaml`.
+Then it proceeds to run `sam build` based on the constructed `template.yaml` file.

+## Construct using ShelbySAM

+`shelbysam construct`

+The build command constructs the `template.yaml` from the references available in `shelbysam.yaml`.

 ## Path References